vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 The Dag Controller can perform complex graph computing with NebulaGraph Analytics.
 For example, the Dag Controller sends an algorithm request to NebulaGraph Analytics, which saves the result to NebulaGraph or HDFS.
 The Dag Controller then takes the result as input to the next algorithmic task to create a new task.

-### Prerequisites

-- The [HDFS](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html) 2.2.x or later has been deployed.

-- The JDK 1.8 has been deployed.

 ### Steps

 1. Complete the SSH password-free configurations so that the Dag Controller machine can log directly into the NebulaGraph Analytics machines and all machines within the NebulaGraph Analytics cluster can connect directly to each other without passwords.